 When your team is happy and enjoys what they do, your customers and prospects will see it.
 And it can make a huge difference.

-However, many companies, both new and established, still don’t think about their culture much.
-Maybe they don’t know how to build one, or perhaps it’s just not a priority.
+However, many new and established companies still don’t think about their culture much.
+Maybe they don’t know how to build one, or it’s just not a priority.
 But those who aren’t focusing on it will eventually be left behind.

 Why Building Company Culture is So Important

 What businesses don’t realize is company culture is there.
 It’s just not one that they cultivated and nurtured.
-So it’s likely that it’s a negative one built by the staff.
-The foundation of that culture is how management treats and communicates with them.
+So it may be a negative one built by the staff.
+The foundation of that workplace culture is how management treats and communicates with them.

-If you don’t manage your garden, you probably won’t grow things you want to eat.
+If you don’t manage your garden, your flowers won’t bloom.
+And weeds are more likely to appear.

 You probably think this is common sense, and essentially, it is.
 And yet, it happens all the time.
 We’ve all worked in companies filled with disgruntled and defeated employees.
 Do you think it’s a coincidence that all these Negative Nancies went to work in one place?